jembi/openhim-core-js/README.md

 The OpenHIM core component is responsible for providing a single entry-point into an HIE as well as providing the following key features:

-* Point of service application authentication and authorization
+* Point of service client authentication and authorization
 * Persistence and audit logging of all messages that flow through the OpenHIM
 * Routing of messages to the correct service provider (be it an HIM orchestrator for further orchestration or the actual intended service provider)